The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe.

 Fill Out The Form Below To Get Help Today!

-A clean appraisal doesn’t necessarily mean that a more thorough home inspection would be unable to identify key issues with the property.
+A clean appraisal doesn’t necessarily mean that a more thorough home inspection wouldn’t identify key issues with the property.

-Most lenders will advise that you have both the mandatory VA appraisal and a secondary inspection to ensure that the house is up-to-date and not in need of any major repairs.
+Most lenders will advise that you have both the mandatory VA appraisal and a secondary inspection to ensure that the house is up-to-date.
+Necessary major repairs cost a lot of money, so it is better to learn about them in advance.

 How VA Loans and VA MPRs are Beneficial for Vets

 The VA loan program is highly beneficial for veterans and service members who want to find a great deal on their next home.
-You can purchase a home without a down payment or private mortgage insurance alongside a low interest rate, as long as your property will meet the VA minimum property requirements.
+You can purchase a home without a down payment or private mortgage insurance.
+Plus, you get a low-interest rate, as long as your property will meet the VA minimum property requirements.

-The entire program is designed to make home ownership more affordable to the brave men and women who have already sacrificed a great deal for our country.
+The entire program makes homeownership more affordable to the brave men and women who have already sacrificed a great deal for our country.

 Following through on their commitment to service, the Department of Veterans Affairs wants to ensure that veterans only purchase homes that are safe and sanitary.